farezhalim/vehicle-immobilizing-device/README.md

 - All systemd functions can be performed including checking the status, turning the service on/off, etc.
 - The service file runs a bash script named mainController.sh located within /usr/bin.
 This bash script acts as a controller/manager of the aforementioned programs.

+Another systemd service has been created to enable the bluetooth file transfer using obexpushd, as part of the bluez standard bluetooth stack on Linux.
+This runs whenever bluetooth service is running:
+- The service file is to be located in /etc/systemd/system/.
+The service name is obexpushd.service

 The following installations need to be done on the Raspberry Pi in the following order:
 1. `sudo apt-get update`
 2. `sudo apt-get install libtool pkg-config build-essential autoconf automake smbus adxl expect picap obexpushd bluez-tools python-dev`